-How to take care of your pelvic floor health during pregnancy
+How to take care of your pelvic floor health with Kegel exercises during pregnancy

 After nine months of transformation your body will arrive at the main event: birth.
 As a pelvic floor physiotherapist I would love for all women around the world to arrive at birth as informed and prepared as possible.
 Maintaining your pelvic floor strength during pregnancy is an important part of this preparation.

 Most women think about their pelvic floor health after pregnancy or birth because they start experiencing issues like leakage, pain or strange sensations.
 It’s often not until women have symptoms of pelvic floor weakness that they decide to seek help from a pelvic floor physiotherapist, but what can be done to prevent these issues?

 Pregnancy is the perfect moment to bring awareness to this hidden part of your body.
 It is important to become familiar with your pelvic floor muscles as soon as possible, exercising and maintaining them in the right way.

 Awareness is always the first step.
 You will need a fitball or a rolled up towel for this exercise.
 When you sit on the fitball or towel you are increasing the area in contact with your pelvic floor .

 Try to feel your pelvic bones moving really slowly with the contact of the fitball or towel.
 If you roll to the front you will feel your pubis, if you go to both sides you will feel your sit bones and if you go to your back you will feel your coccyx and the end of your spine.
 Between these bones we have the pelvic floor muscles.

 If you try to do a pelvic floor contraction in this position you will feel a change in pressure.
 Focus on that feeling, improving your proprioception or awareness of the pelvic floor.